 Virtual Tour: Raymond Hall

 In the past Raymond Hall has been used for many purposes.
-When this two-story building was built in the summer of 1940 it contained four apartments and was intended to be used for faculty apartments.
+When this two-story building was built in the summer of 1940 it contained four apartments and intended to be used for faculty apartments.
 But its original use was as a practice house for home economics classes.
-In 1956 this facility was converted into a small men's dormitory as Belhaven, for the first time, became a coeducational campus.
-Today Raymond Hall is used by the adult ASPIRE program.
-The recruiting and accounting offices are located on the first floor and student services and an Aspire financial aid staff member are located on the second floor in order to offer convenient access for adult students.
+In 1956 this facility was converted into a small men's dormitory when Belhaven, for the first time, became a coeducational campus.

 This building was named in honor of Dr. T. W. Raymond, president of Mississippi Synodical College from 1891 to 1921.